SebasF1349/SAMMI-sef-VSCode/README.md

-A language server to create **SAMMI extensions** - Syntax Highlight, Snippets, Hover and Autocompletion for SAMMI helpers and JavaScript plus a nice icon.
+A language server to create **SAMMI extensions** - Syntax Highlight, Snippets, Hover and Autocompletion for SAMMI helpers, JavaScript and HTML plus a nice icon.

 **Create SAMMI Extensions with ease.**